jmarandet/test_chrome/README.md

 Simply activate the plugin with `F1` and `Hello World`

-Then open a project and add the following Launch.json setting :
+Then open a project and add the following Launch.json setting - or type `F1` and  `Add chrome debug to Google's URL`:
 ```javascript
 {
     "name": "Debug Chrome",